ErikSundvall/prostate/tasks/0001-prd-prostate-mri-zone-map-widget.md

        }
      ```
    - 3.2 The widget must validate that all referenced zone IDs exist; invalid IDs should be logged and ignored (no crash), surfaced via an optional warning callback/event.
    - 3.3 The widget must support loading data programmatically (property/setter) and via an HTML attribute containing a JSON string or a URL returning JSON (optional future extension; out-of-scope in v1 unless trivial).
+If there are errors during loading (for example, unrecognized zone IDs or fetch failures), the widget must show a small inline warning text inside the visualization area (non-blocking) and emit a `data-warning` event with details.
+Invalid zone IDs should still be ignored and not cause a crash.

 4) Visualization rules
    - 4.1 Zones with one or more lesions must be highlighted by color.